 The Modified Silt Stitch is an easy crochet stitch with a subtle texture that is worked over a two-row repeat.
 I’m calling this the modified silt stitch because I added my own little twist to emphasize the texture.

-Tips for crocheting the Modified Silt Stich
+Tips for Crocheting the Modified Silt Stitch

 This crochet stitch features alternating rows of double crochet and single crochet/2 double crochet groups.
-Its a really lovely stitch as-is but I wanted to up the texture a little bit.
+It’s a really lovely stitch as-is, but I wanted to up the texture a little bit.
 I did this by working all the double crochet rows in the back loop.

-I love crochet, just a simple change and you can completely change the look.
+I love crochet; just a simple change and you can completely change the look.

 As far as projects go, the possibilities for this crochet stitch are endless.
 It’s perfect for a baby blanket or even a chunky throw blanket.
-I do think that if you worked this stitch in the round it would lose some of the texture unless you turned after each round.
+I do think that if you worked this stitch in the round, it would lose some of the texture unless you turned after each round.

 Information needed for this crochet stitch tutorial